Hindustani etymology: Photo-semantic matching

 Some loanwords from English undergo a significant phonetic transformation.
-This can either be done intentionally, in order to nativize words or to make them sound more or less "English-sounding", or happen naturally.
+This can either be done intentionally, in order to nativise words or to make them sound more or less "English-sounding", or happen naturally.
 Words often undergo a phonetic change in order to make them easier for native speakers to pronounce while others change due to a lack of English education or incomplete knowledge of English phonetics, where an alternate pronunciation becomes an accepted norm and overtakes the original as the most used pronunciation.